 Hana has always admired Shinichi and is shocked to see him putting so little effort into anything.
 She steels herself to change that.

-I was worried about Uzaki-chan Wants to Hang Out (Uzaki-chan) from the get-go.
+From the get-go, Uzaki-chan Wants to Hang Out (Uzaki-chan) was worrying.
 There was something – or rather, two very large, incredibly bouncy, and impossible to ignore somethings – I thought would dominate this show’s entire atmosphere and content.
 Sure enough, this series wasted little time in utilizing its most prominent – assets.

 Then there came a shift.

 I’m not sure when it happened, but there was a point where I realized I might have been too quick to judge.
 As this show progressed, it was evident; what I was watching wasn’t all that bad.
 By the end, I had done a near one-eighty.
 Uzaki-chan was surprisingly good.

 This series got better as it went along; so, I must insist you give it time to grow.

 Uzaki-chan managed to counterbalance some of its more prominent/distracting features by investing a ton of energy into two critical aspects.